Don’t be fooled, your price is never too high. Use these tactics.

 - Buying your product obtains status.

-- There is a certain bond with your product, for instance you are an Apple fan.
+- There is a certain bond with your offering, for instance, you are an Apple fan.

 - Is there a shortage?